BibinBJacob/asic-design-class/assignment4/Readme.md

 # RISC-V Instruction Encodings

-This repository provides the 32-bit binary and hexadecimal instruction encodings for a set of RISC-V instructions.
+This repository provides the 32-bit binary  encodings for a set of RISC-V instructions.
 The encodings cover various types of instructions, including arithmetic, logical, immediate, store, load, and branch operations.

 ## Instruction Types